 5. Moving Apple Seeds: Adult bed bugs are brown and about the size of an apple seed.
 If you are seeing bugs around your bed, try flipping the mattress to check for more.

 Once bed bugs invade your home, they are extremely difficult to exterminate.
 If not all bugs are killed during a treatment, they will simply keep coming back.
-If you have bed bugs, the best thing to do is to call in a pest control expert who can then help you prepare for the extermination process to help ensure that the pests do not resurface.
+If you have bed bugs, or any other kind of pest, the best thing to do is to call pest control or a bed bug control professional who can then help you prepare for the extermination process to help ensure that the pests do not resurface.